regebro/supporting-python-3/source/index.rst

 **Supporting Python 3** doesn't have to be daunting.
 This book guides you through the process of porting your Python 2 code to Python 3, from choosing a porting strategy to solving your distribution issues.
-Using plenty of code examples is takes you cross the hurdles and shows you the new Python features.
+Using plenty of code examples, it guides you across the hurdles and shows you the new Python features.

 Crowd funding successful!
 -------------------------